 For those looking for a budget option, Scuba Junkie's Dorm Room may be the perfect option.
 All the comfort, all the diving, but at a great price.
 The Dorm Room sleeps 8 and has fans and 3 separate bathrooms.

-Scuba Junkie Mabul Resort has accommodation to suite all budgets.
+Scuba Junkie Mabul Resort has accommodation to suit all budgets.
 There are 24 ensuite bungalows with or without AC, as well as VIP rooms, family rooms and dorms.
 All the bungalows have their own balconies and 24 hour electricity.
-The resort’s open plan restaurant serves tasty meals three times a day, and the fully-licensed Panorama Bar, up above the restaurant, does a mean selection of cocktails.
-The staff of Scuba Junkie Mabul are friendly and welcoming and can normally be found socialising in the restaurant or the bar at the end of the day - if they are not doing a night dive on the house reef of course.
+Scuba Junkie’s open plan restaurant serves tasty meals three times a day, and the fully-licensed Panorama Bar, up above the restaurant, does a mean selection of cocktails, as well as beer, wine, snacks, and ice cream.
+The resort bar is also a great place to swap stories with your fellow divers, play cards and board games, or just sit back and enjoy the view.
+Staff of Scuba Junkie Mabul are friendly and welcoming and can normally be found socialising in the restaurant or the bar at the end of the day - if they are not doing a night dive on the house reef of course.

 Scuba Junkie also has a dive lodge in Semporna itself.
 Guests can book an overnight room here if they cannot meet the scheduled transfer to Mabul.
 The dive lodge also makes a great base to explore the Tun Sukaran Marine Park close to Semporna, or more distant islands such as Mataking.